Midlife Musings

 Technorati Tags:

-“Politically Correct, but not historically accurate”
+7 thoughts on “Politically Correct, but not historically accurate

 But that other stupid “holiday” in early October.
 Thats the one that shouldn’t be celebrated.

-Now, don’t you feel better?
+2. Now, don’t you feel better?
 I know I do because the curiosity of what had you riled up was killing me.

 And thanks for the history lesson.
 I’ll be sharing that with the kids.

-Well, now I’m not sure what you’re talking about.
-Veterans Day, Columbus Day, Mental Health day, Ramadan, Sukkot, Canadian Thanksgiving, National Child Health Day, International Day for the Elderly, Vegetarian Day, World Habitat Day, Farm Animal Day, Poetry Day, Fallen Firefighters Memorial Weekend, German-American Day, Clergy Appreciation Day, Frappe Day, Leif Erikson Day, World Egg Day, Navy Day…anywho, there are tons of things celebrated near the first of October. :)
+3. Well, now I’m not sure what you’re talking about.
+Veterans Day, Columbus Day, Mental Health day, Ramadan, Sukkot, Canadian Thanksgiving, National Child Health Day, International Day for the Elderly, Vegetarian Day, World Habitat Day, Farm Animal Day, Poetry Day, Fallen Firefighters Memorial Weekend, German-American Day, Clergy Appreciation Day, Frappe Day, Leif Erikson Day, World Egg Day, Navy Day…anywho, there are tons of things celebrated near the first of October. πŸ™‚

-6. On November 20th, 2007 at 6:44 pm Six Neat Things » Blog Archive » Thanksgiving Says:
+4. Pingback: Six Neat Things » Blog Archive » Thanksgiving

-What an excellent post!
+5. What an excellent post!
 I blogged several posts about the true sentiment of Thanksgiving also.
 I love politically incorrect blog posts!

 I’ve seen your name and photo up at the PPP forum.
 You have a great blog here.
 EIGHT kids? wooo! so, when do you squeeze blogging in?